google/j2objc/docs/Adding-the-JreEmulation-project-to-your-Xcode-project.md

 ---
+title: Add JreEmulation to Xcode
 layout: docs
 ---

-# Adding the JreEmulation Protect to Your Xcode Project
+# Adding the JreEmulation Project to Your Xcode Project

 J2ObjC's JRE emulation library can be built using Xcode, and can be included as a sub-project in your Xcode projects.
 This allows you to control the settings used to build that library so it can best be used by your projects.